 And I get it – that’s the sad part.
 A bank is a business, and poor people tend to be high risk when it comes to paying off loans.
 Limited access to credit is only one factor that keeps people poor.

-I don’t think the answer to this problem is forcing banks, a business, to start offering loans to the poorest amongst us at low interest rates.
-And unfortunately, raising the rates to protect the banks interests would make the loan out of reach to those who need it most.
+I don’t think the answer to this problem is forcing banks, a business, to start offering loans to the poorest amongst us at low-interest rates.
+And unfortunately, raising the rates to protect the bank’s interests would make the loan out of reach to those who need it most.
 There isn’t a good answer for private industry.

 Alternatives to Banks

-There are alternatives to banks, when it comes to getting a loan.
+There are alternatives to banks when it comes to getting a loan.
 In fact, I wrote an entire post dedicated to this!
 But, these options are probably also out of reach for the poorest amongst us who need loans the most.
 I don’t think they are a viable solution to this problem.

-What is the Answer then?
+What is the Answer Then?

 I know some of my finance friends hate the thought of the government getting involved in things, but I think more government is the answer here.
 A former presidential candidate had the idea of transforming the post office into a mail delivery service/banking system.
-It would offer no fee checking accounts and loan services for underserved communities.
+It would offer no-fee checking accounts and loan services for underserved communities.

 The beauty of this idea is that the infrastructure is already in place.
 There are post offices in most communities already.
-The government can protect it’s interests by not allowing customers to overdraft and by not offering interest on accounts.
+The government can protect its interests by not allowing customers to overdraft and by not offering interest on accounts.
 No risk and no reward for either party when it comes to banking.

 Alternatively, the government can force banks to offer no interest, no fee, no overdraft, basic checking accounts to anyone who needs one.
 I’m not as big of a fan of having the government force the private industry to do something.
-In my opinion, the government exist to help the people, and businesses exist to make profits.
-I prefer businesses who put people over profits (and some do!) and I vote with my dollars to support those businesses, but I don’t think it should be a requirement of businesses.
+In my opinion, the government exists to help the people, and businesses exist to make profits.
+I prefer businesses that put people over profits (and some do!) and I vote with my dollars to support those businesses, but I don’t think it should be a requirement of businesses.